Markets

 -0.1 pp

-With 36.7 million inhabitants, Poland is the 21st largest economy in the world and the 5th in the European Union.
+With a population of 36.7 million, Poland ranks as the 21st largest economy in the world and the 5th largest in the European Union.

-According to Globaldata, in 2023 Poland was the world's 17th largest source market for tourists, generating 18.7 million trips in 2024, which represents a 1.2% share of total global tourism demand.
-Around 92.7% of the flows are concentrated on the European continent.
-Data from CET Varsovia shows that of the total number of trips made abroad by Polish tourists, around 43.8% originate in the Warsaw region, the source area with the most trips, followed by Krakow (23.5%) and Katowice (10.5%).
+According to Globaldata, in 2023, Poland was the 17th largest source market for tourists worldwide, generating 18.7 million trips in 2024, representing a 1.2% share of total global tourism demand.
+Approximately 92.7% of these trips are concentrated on the European continent.
+Data from CET Warsaw indicates that of the total trips made by Polish tourists abroad, approximately 43.8% originated in the Warsaw region, the outbound area with the highest number of trips, followed by Kraków (23.5%) and Katowice (10.5%).

-The most recent IMF figures indicate that the Polish economy grew by 0.2% in 2023, as a result of the current unfavorable international climate, the conflict in Ukraine, the war in the Middle East and the increase in the cost of energy and other raw materials and intermediate goods.
-For 2024 and 2025, growth is expected to be higher, in the order of 3.0% and 3.5% respectively.
+The latest IMF data indicate that the Polish economy grew by 0.2% in 2023, due to the current unfavorable international economic climate, the conflict in Ukraine, the war in the Middle East, and rising costs of energy, raw materials, and intermediate goods.
+For 2024 and 2025, higher growth of around 3.0% and 3.5%, respectively, is projected.

 According to GlobalData, between 2025 and 2028, international departures from Poland are expected to grow at a CAGR of 6.7% to reach a total of 24.0 million departures in 2028.
-Spending by Polish tourists abroad is expected to increase at a CAGR of 10.7% over the same period.
+Meanwhile, spending by Polish tourists abroad is expected to increase at a CAGR of 10.7% over the same period.